HSF/hsf.github.io/_gsocblogs/2024/blog_CUDA_kernels_autodiff.md

 with the lightweight threads of CUDA.
 Moreover, the implementation of a scientific computing project specifically, further underlined the potential that GPUs have to offer in this field.
 Hence, when the Google Summer of Code projects were announced and I came across Clad and this project, it immediately captured my attention and the idea of diving into such a challenging project made me enthusiastic- and yes, this enthusiasm is still here after all these months.
-Though I underestimated the difficulty and the number of issues that would arise, as most participants I presume- [my previous blog post](https://compiler-research.org/blogs/gsoc24_christina_koutsou_project_introductory_blog/) is the proof of my naivity-, I believe most of the deliverables were covered and we ended up with a satisfying basic support of computing the reverse-mode autodiff of CUDA kernels.
+Though I underestimated the difficulty and the number of issues that would arise, as most participants I presume- [my previous blog post](https://compiler-research.org/blogs/gsoc24_christina_koutsou_project_introductory_blog/) is the proof of my naivety-, I believe most of the deliverables were covered and we ended up with a satisfying basic support of computing the reverse-mode autodiff of CUDA kernels.
 Hopefully, you, as a potential user, will agree as well.

 ### Short background overview